 The Sarbanes-Oxley Act or SOX is one such key regulation, governing the financial accounting practices & policies of public enterprises that are based and/or operating in the United States.
-SOX, also known as “Public Company Accounting Reform and Investor Protection Act” in US Senate, aims to protect stakeholders of securities markets, shareholders of corporations, buyers, and sellers of securities.
+SOX, also known as the "Public Company Accounting Reform and Investor Protection Act" in US Senate, aims to protect stakeholders of securities markets, shareholders of corporations, buyers, and sellers of securities.

-SOX mandates public companies to follow stringent controls & financial accounting framework to provision verifiable & traceable financial records for auditing.
+SOX mandates public companies to follow stringent controls & financial accounting frameworks to provision verifiable & traceable financial records for auditing.
 The law also obligates public companies to maintain all paper & electronic records for a minimum 5 years

 Introduction of Sarbanes-Oxley Act (SOX)

-The Sarbanes-Oxley Act of 2002 is a United States federal law for regulation of corporate governance and accountability across multiple aspects of corporate business practices and the securities market.
-SOX was legislated as a result of a series of corporate accounting scandals in the US that had resulted in huge losses in the financial markets and shaken the investor trust.
+The Sarbanes-Oxley Act of 2002 is a United States federal law for the regulation of corporate governance and accountability across multiple aspects of corporate business practices and the securities market.
+SOX was legislated as a result of a series of corporate accounting scandals in the US that had resulted in huge losses in the financial markets and shaken investor trust.

 The stated goal of SOX is "to protect investors by improving the accuracy and reliability of corporate disclosures."

 Following are the key goals of the SOX Act